-WARNING, this post will make you hungry & possibly cause your credit card to jump out of your wallet and book a flight to NYC.
+WARNING: this post will make you hungry & possibly cause your credit card to jump out of your wallet and book a flight to for a New York foodie adventure. #SorryNotSorry

 |FroYo – Cake Batter, Original, Pistachio & Double Chocolate.
 Mmmmmmmmmmmm|

-We came, we saw, we explored, we loved and we ate. oh boy we ate!
-The brilliant thing about holidays are how much you walk.
+We came, we saw, we explored, we loved and we ate.
+Oh boy we ate!
+The brilliant thing about holidays is how much you walk.
 Sightseeing, lack of transport familiarity and getting lost between the sightseeing places.

 Oh, and then there are the foodie walking tours that you book in (gourmet nosh + walking = balance, right?)